History Of Wing Chun

 The RWC Studio

-The Renegade Wing Chun facility was originally built as a place for Master Taganashi to do his own personal training and to train his son in the ways of Kung Fu.
-Although officially listed as being in the "Greater Chicago Area" the facility is actually located on Master Taganashi's 5 acre property in Wisconsin about an hours drive from the City.
+The Renegade Wing Chun facility was originally built as a place for Chief Instructor Taganashi to do his own personal training and to train his son in the ways of Kung Fu.
+Although officially listed as being in the "Greater Chicago Area" the facility is actually located on Taganashi's 5 acre property in Wisconsin about an hours drive from the City.
 We are proud to have one of the most traditional and picturesque martial art schools in the Mid-west area ...read more about the RWC Studio

 Speed and Strategy